Market Making via Reinforcement Learning in China Commodity Market: Environment Setting and State Engineering

 \section{Environment Setting and State Engineering}

-For deep reinforcement learning, the 5 most important components are action space, state space, reward function, function approximator, and learning algorithm.
+Figure \ref{fig:agentEnv} illustrates the interaction between the DRL agent and environment.
+For deep reinforcement learning, the five most important components are action space, state space, reward function, function approximator, and learning algorithm.
 Function approximator and learning algorithm have been introduced in Section \ref{cha:pre:DRL}.
-Also, for market making, since the execution of a limit order is a probabilistic event, the assumption of execution is important.
-The following is the explanation for the other three components and execution mechanism.
+Also, for market making, since the execution of a limit order is a probabilistic event, the assumption of execution is also important.
+The followings are the explanation for the other three components and execution mechanisms.

-\subsection{Action space}
+\subsection{Action Space}

 Action space $\mathcal{A}$ is the collection of all possible actions that an agent can take.
 On each side, the agent can only pose limit order or no action.
 Limit action will pose limit order on the best price on the self side, and it waits for the arrival of market order from the opponent side. $None$ means that there would be no order at this timestep.
 Actions will be updated for every time step and will expire at the end of this time step.
-Volume for both limit order and market are default unit one.
-Therefore, the action space $\mathcal{A}$ contains 4 actions: $(\_,\_)$, $(\_,B)$, $(A,N\_)$, $(A,B)$.
+Volume for limit orders is default unit one.
+Therefore, the action space $\mathcal{A}$ contains 4 actions: $(N,N)$, $(N,B)$, $(A,N)$, $(A,B)$.